jython/devguide/fixingissues.rst

 =================================

 .. warning:: At present, this is not much modified from the CPython base.
+   We have intended for a long time to update our tracker so that CPython instructions would in fact apply, but they don't yet.

 When you feel comfortable enough to want to help tackle issues by trying to create a patch to fix an issue, you can start by looking at the `"easy"